-It was in the early days of digital advertising that us birdsoup birds first met, and worked together as part of an all-female management team.
+It was in the early days of digital advertising that us birdsoup birds first met, and worked together as part of an all-female management team at AOL.
 Pretty radical, huh?
 Not only was this very unusual at the time, but for us, it proved to be a life-changing experience.

 We experienced the power of collaboration like never before; it was strong, empowering and effective – we were an unstoppable force.
 We made a promise to ourselves then to create something together again in the future.